guypritchard/crankshaft/README.md

 - Node.js 18+
 - npm 9+
 - Windows or Linux host capable of running the Bedrock dedicated server
+- Java Runtime Environment for Java edition servers (the host must have `java` on the PATH)
 - Git (optional, for cloning)

 ## Getting Started